-The PC1 and PC2 of the principal component analysis of the abundance matrix of T- and E- morphotypes on different substrates explained 62% and 20% of variation, respectively.
-PC1 possessed high positive correlation with abundances of T-morphotypes while PC2 - with abundances of E-morphotypes on both substrates (Fig. 4 B, C).
-Thus, the abundance of conspecific morphotypes varied on different substrates in a consistent manner (this trend can also be seen in Fig. 1C, D), and hence PC1 and PC2 can be considered as proxies of the MT and ME abundances, respectively.
 92

 In the principal component analysis of the abundance matrix of T- and E- morphotypes on different substrates, PC1 and PC2 explained 62% and 20% of variation, respectively.
 A high positive correlation of PC1 with abundances of T-morphotypes and of PC2 with abundances of E-morphotypes was found on both substrates (Fig. 4 B, C).
 Thus, the abundance of conspecific morphotypes varied consistently on different substrates (see also Fig. 1C, D).
 Therefore, PC1 and PC2 can be considered as proxies of MT and ME abundance, respectively.
 84

-Parameters of the Model 2, which explained 31% of deviance, are provided in ESM (STable ++).
-The Figure 4 demonstrates how the difference between MT proportion on algal (PtrosAlgae) and bottom (PtrosBottom) substrates (Dif) depends on the MT prevalence in site (PtrosSite), and mussel abundances in terms of PCs accordingly to the model.
-The dependence of Diff on PtrosSite was significant (p < 0.001, STable ++) and expectedly bell-shaped with minimal values in sites absolutely dominated by ME or MT (Ptros close to 0 or 1) and maximal in sites where both species were equally present (Fig.4 A).
-The dependence of Diff on PC1 was marginally significant (p = 0.087) and demonstrated the tendency to decrease when increasing PC1 (Fig.4 B).
+Parameters of Model 2, which explained 31% of the deviance, are provided in ESM (STable ++).
+Figure 4 demonstrates how the difference between MT proportion on algal (PtrosAlgae) and bottom (PtrosBottom) substrates (Dif) depends on MT prevalence at the site (PtrosSite) and mussel abundances in terms of PCs according to the model.
+The dependence of Diff on PtrosSite was significant (p < 0.001, STable ++) and, expectedly, bell-shaped, with minimal values at sites absolutely dominated by ME or MT (Ptros close to 0 or 1) and maximal at sites with equal presence of both species (Fig.4 A).
+Dependence of Diff on PC1 was marginally significant (p = 0.087) and tended to decrease with increasing PC1 (Fig.4 B).
 The dependence of Diff on PC2 was significantly positive (p = 0.011, STable ++) (Fig.4 C).
-That is, strong species segregation by substrates was observed in sites with high ME abundance, but not in sites with high MT abundance.
+This means that the species were strongly segregated by substrates at sites with a high ME abundance but not at sites with a high MT abundance.

-Assessment of the Model 1 predictive power
+Assessment of predictive power of Model 1

 Figure 4.
-The performance of the SDM (Model 1) to predict proportion of MT (Ptros) in mussel samples from the modeling (A) and the testing data sets (B-D).
-Each plot compares empirical Ptros in samples from the algal and bottom substrates and that predicted by the model within a particular data set.
-If the empirical and predicted values were the same, the points would lie on the diagonal (dashed line).
+Ability of SDM (Model 1) to predict proportion of MT (Ptros) in mussel samples from the modeling (A) and the testing data sets (B-D).
+Each plot compares empirical Ptros in samples from algal and bottom substrates and Ptros predicted by the model within the particular data set.
+If the empirical and the predicted values were the same, the points would lie on the diagonal (dashed line).
 Solid lines delineate MT- and ME-dominated samples on each axis.
-Labels mark the quadrants with false positive (FP), true positive (TP), true negative (TN) and false negative (FN) predictions in the analysis of the performance of the model to classify samples into ME- and MT-dominated ones.
-Set names are indicated in the chart headers.
+Labels mark the quadrants with false positive (FP), true positive (TP), true negative (TN) and false negative (FN) predictions in the analysis of the ability of the model to classify samples into ME- and MT-dominated ones.
+Dataset names are shown in chart headers.